Ayman-Sedik/Ayman-Sedik/README.md

 **Computer Programmer and Designer ✨❤️**
 <p align="center" >
-<samp font-weight: bold;>📌 I'm a software developer, I aspire to be a world-class software engineer, builder of services for millions of users,
+<i>📌 I'm a software developer, I aspire to be a world-class software engineer, builder of services for millions of users,
- seeking a challenging and progressive position to gain knowledge and experience.</samp>
+ seeking a challenging and progressive position to gain knowledge and experience.</i>
 </p>

 **My key skills include:**